mattliving/eclipse-color-schemes/README.markdown

 These are the Eclipse colorschemes originally uploaded to [eclipsecolorthemes.jottit.com] [2].

-Visit the original site for more info, and to add more color schemes to the original collection!
+Visit the original site for more info, and to learn how to export color schemes, tidy them up for sharing (manually or using the also mirrored `epf2colorscheme.sh` bash script) and to add more color schemes to the original collection!

 But be __careful__ with foreign `.epf` files, or you risk messing up your *entire* Eclipse configuration.